ClaudeMetz/UntitledGuiGuide/tutorial.md

 # Untitled GUI Guide

 This is a tutorial to get you started with building a custom GUI for Factorio.
 It'll guide you through all the relevant steps, including the creation, styling and updating of the individual elements, and the reaction to user actions.
 This process is pretty involved, so please take your time.
-Creating custom interfaces in Factorio requires you to learn a lot of the general concepts involved in modding, so if this is your time working on a mod, it'll take you a bit to get going.
+Creating custom interfaces in Factorio requires you to learn a lot of the general concepts involved in modding, so if this is your first time working on a mod, it'll take you a bit to get going.

 ## Before You Get Started